feat(rig-derive): replace hand-rolled schema with schemars in #[rig_tool] (#1576)

 Rig is a Rust library for building scalable, modular, and ergonomic LLM-powered applications.

-More information about this crate can be found in the official & crate (API Reference) documentations.
+More information about this crate can be found in the official and crate API reference documentation.

 Features